 Born the youngest daughter to a poor alcoholic, Priya was virtually invisible in her slum home.
 Upon a ‘recruiter’ coming to her village and speaking of the need for a young woman to work in the city, Priya was finally seen, but for all the wrong reasons.
-As a fresh and easily managed commodity, Priya was sold for less than $400 to a brothel owner.
+As a fresh and easily managed commodity, Priya was sold for less than $400.
 She was 13.
 She endured for months.
 The months turned to years.
 After about five years of abuse, she conceived.
-Against all odds she was able to carry the baby to full term while still enduring daily abuse in the brothel system.
+Against all odds she was able to carry the baby to full term while still enduring daily abuse.
 She gave birth only to see the child die four days later.

 I thought I have to live there till death.”
 She smiles big as she talks of freedom, “I want to enjoy my freedom, do things in my way, like get up late on holidays.”
 She continues, “and to become a master in tailoring.”
 She is well on her way.